Multilingual Learning

 Sophie Ly, Assistant Director

 Sophie Ly shares strong ties to Saint Paul as she was born here, and also educated in Saint Paul.
-Ly enters her 5th year with Saint Paul Public Schools, first as an ESL Teacher at LEAP High School, Johnson Sr High, and Jackson Elementary, then as the Learning Lead at Four Seasons Elementary, and recently joined the Office of Multilingual Learning as a Supervisor.
+She enters her 8th year with Saint Paul Public Schools, first as an ESL Teacher at LEAP High School, Johnson Sr High, and Jackson Elementary, then as the Learning Lead at Four Seasons Elementary, and joined the Office of Multilingual Learning as the Assistant Director.

-Ly earned her Bachelor of Arts in TESOL from Crown College, her Master of Teaching ESL Education from Bethel University, and PK-12 Administration Certificate from the University of Minnesota.
+Sophie earned her Bachelor of Arts in TESOL from Crown College, her Master of Teaching ESL Education from Bethel University, and PK-12 Administration Certificate from the University of Minnesota.
 She also brings experience in English learner education and programming from her service at international schools overseas.
-She is a proud immigrant and refugee descendant living the American dream.
+She is a proud immigrant and refugee descendant pursuing the American dream.

 Who are Multilingual Learners in SPPS?